Construction Management (B.S.C.M.)

 A professor wearing a neon green vest gives instructions to students wearing orange vests.

-Construction Management students participate in building projects, electrical labs, and construction materials tests so that they understand the hands-on work that happens on a construction site.
-While participating in labs, students wear full personal protective equipment (PPE).
-This allows them to learn safety best practices and to practice communicating while wearing ear protection.
-These labs also allow students to gain experience using management software to monitor their time and budget.
+Throughout the program, you'll participate in building projects, electrical labs, and construction materials tests so that you understand the hands-on work that happens on a construction site.
+While participating in labs, you'll wear full personal protective equipment (PPE), teaching you to use safety best practices and practice communicating while wearing ear protection.
+These labs also allow you to gain experience using management software to monitor the project's timeline and budget.

 Construction Management students building a wooden stool.